mila-iqia/myia/README.rst

 Myia
 ====

-[NOTE: PR #135 currently contains the code for gradient generation.
-It should be merged shortly.]

 Myia is a new differentiable programming language.
 It aims to support large scale high performance computations (e.g. linear algebra) and their gradients.
 The main application Myia aims to support is research in artificial intelligence, in particular deep learning algorithms.

 * Define a model using a subset of Python, which is compiled to Myia (interfaces in other languages than Python may follow).
 This subset is general purpose and includes looping constructs and recursion.
 It excludes side effects and inplace operations.